Sachinpareek71/Sachinpareek71/README.md

  #### 🌱 I’m currently learning BIG DATA AND ANALYTICS.

-- ❓ Ask me about anything related to Data Structure and Algorithm, MERN stack, and related technologies
+- ❓ Ask me about anything related to Data Structure and Algorithm, Generative AI and related technologies